US Economic Performance Gauge

 Inflation Outlook

 Core inflation remains somewhat firm, indicating that the final leg of the cooling process may be nonlinear.
 Although the broader disinflation trend has not fully reversed, this pace of price growth continues to test the patience of a data-dependent Federal Reserve.
 Consumer activity remains largely flat in real terms.
 While nominal spending is positive, it is only narrowly outpacing price increases, suggesting minimal expansion in actual consumption volume.
 The GDP deflator indicates that economy-wide price stability is largely becoming re-established.
 With pricing pressures cooling across the broader output landscape, the macro environment appears increasingly conducive to sustainable, non-inflationary growth.
-The moderation in wage growth provides further evidence of a cooling labor market.
-As earnings growth aligns more closely with productivity trends, the primary driver of ‘sticky’ services inflation is beginning to lose its intensity, easing the burden on broader monetary policy.
+Wage growth appears to be settling into a range that balances consumer purchasing power with moderate inflation.
+This cooling in earnings momentum reduces the risk of a traditional wage-price spiral, though it remains firm enough to sustain healthy service-sector demand.

 Growth Outlook

 Economic growth remains positive but has transitioned toward a below-trend pace.
 This deceleration suggests that the cumulative effects of restrictive policy are increasingly weighing on broader output.
-Critically, sentiment has plunged to historically depressed levels (44.8).
+Complementing this growth, consumer spending remains firm.
+This persistent appetite for consumption continues to serve as a primary engine for near-term economic momentum.
+Critically, sentiment has plunged to historically depressed levels (49.5).
 This signals a profound disconnect between current spending and long-term confidence, historically serving as a leading indicator for defensive household budgeting.

 Employment Outlook